 During their first few years after completion of the mechanical engineering technology program at YSU, graduates will have demonstrated the ability to:

-• Work competently in technical and professional careers related to the field of mechanical engineering technology, with a path to the BSAS degree.
+• Work competently in technical and professional careers related to the field of mechanical engineering technology.

 • Communicate effectively in a professional environment.